Hozenyth/Hozenyth/README.md

 ## About me:

 - 👋 Hello, welcome to my gitHub!
-- 🔭 I’m currently working as a full stack developer.
+- 🔭 My name is Hozenyth Andrade and I'm a full stack developer.

   <br>